 Iota and a Pig Braving the Darkness to Find True Love

 Going from the nice beautiful outside to the dark and dank inside of a cave isn’t enough to stop us.
 Using the Guiding Light of the Dual Shock 4 controller we light up a path to take through the darkness.
 This allows us to deal with scraps and a few puzzles in our path.
 The cave is a pretty stark difference from anything else we have seen yet in Tearaway.
-There are emblems on the walls and ground, maybe they’re relics from the past of maybe they’re just world building.
+There are emblems on the walls and ground, maybe they’re relics from the past or maybe they’re just world-building.
 Either way, I’m determined to make it all as clean as possible.

-Exiting the cave brings us back out into the sunshine as we come to the end of our pig adventures.
-Thus we find what appears to be our hero pigs wife and they go inside a little hut.
+Exiting the cave brings us back out into the sunshine as we come to the end of our big adventures.
+Thus we find what appears to be our hero pigs’ wife and they go inside a little hut.
 The game deals with this in a very adorable way that I won’t ruin her.
 Iota is still young don’t you know.
 Moving on from that life lesson brings us to everyone applauding us for making it this far on our quest.

 The World Opens Up, We Meet Some Elk and Need to Deal with Some Dastardly Crows

-Coming out the other side of the applause we come to a big field where we can explore at our leisure.
+Coming out of the other side of the applause we come to a big field where we can explore at our leisure.
 This is the first time this game opens up and it’s nice.
 It keeps it linear by telling you how to progress but letting you explore the area to your heart’s content.
 Moving to a big house we have a crow steal a key and fly into what looks like some scary woods.
 Unfortunately, we need that key to enter the house and apparently, crows steal souls.

 Moving behind the house I find an area that has no color, we change this with a quick blast of the Guiding Light.
 We save a sweet Elk by bringing light back into the cave that was once covered by scrap everywhere.
-Moving back into the open field we explore the area a bit to collect some presents. failing at talking to people on a boat we give an Elk that has all hope a new look in order to feel better about himself.
+Moving back into the open field we explore the area a bit to collect some presents. failing at talking to people on a boat we give an Elk that has all hope a new look to feel better about himself.
 From there we head over to where the dastardly Crow brought the key and call this today’s episode!